-Phase 1 (year 1 and 2) Phase 2 (year 3-5) Phase 3 (year 6-10) Governance All new universities will be New governance framework New governance established as non- established in at least three framework in place in all affiliating universities under universities. universities. a new governance Introduction of provision for framework. establishment of community and private (for- profit and not-for-profit) universities.
-All new constituent All new affiliated campuses campuses will be will be established with established with academic, academic, financial and financial and administrative administrative autonomy. autonomy under a new governance framework.
+Phase 1 (year 1 and 2) Phase 2 (year 3-5) Phase 3 (year 6-10) Governance All new universities will be established as non- affiliating universities under a new governance framework.
+New governance framework established in at least three universities.
+Introduction of provision for establishment of community and private (for- profit and not-for-profit) universities.
+New governance framework in place in all universities.
+All new constituent campuses will be established with academic, financial and administrative autonomy under a new governance framework.
+All new affiliated campuses will be established with academic, financial and administrative autonomy.